 Nicodemus makes some solid points.
-Jesus will need to explain what he means a little further, but before we look at that, we need to examine what he has already said.
+Jesus will need to explain what he means a little further, but we need to examine what he has already said before we look at that.

 What is the Kingdom of God?
 Do you have to be “born again” to see it?
 While many Christians today don’t have a firm grasp on what the Kingdom of God is, Nicodemus would have had a pretty good understanding.
 The Kingdom of God was the great hope that the Jewish people were anticipating.
 So, before we get into what being “born again” means, we first have to define what the Kingdom of God is.

 The reason Jesus was sent was to preach the Gospel [good news] that the Kingdom of God had finally arrived.
 The Kingdom arriving was and is a complete game-changer for the entire world.